poppadum/dynquee/README.md

 ---

 ## Contributing
 Bug reports/fixes, improvements, documentation, & translations are also welcome.
+When reporting bugs a copy of the log file `/tmp/dynquee.log` would be helpful.

 ## Acknowledgements